sopu/Business-Analyst-Interview-Experience/README.md

 Ans -

-#### Q. What was the biggest challenge at your first job..?
+#### Q. What was the biggest challenge at your first job?

-Ans- As I was working at a startup working in e-commerce business in the grocery business, seasonal demand and supply was the biggest problem to forecast accurate demand
+Ans- As I was working in e-commerce business, seasonal demand and supply was the biggest problem to forecast accurate demand for grocery products

 (explained in detail)